-High index of suspicion of disease when evaluating individuals with interstitial lung disease or recurrent flu-like illness.
+Diagnosis requires a high index of suspicion when evaluating individuals with interstitial lung disease or recurrent flu-like illness.

 Immunologic reaction to inhaled antigen is corroborative.